 Stylish in design and excellent in its function, the Razer Kiyo is a brilliant webcam for streaming - but also for every day and work use too.

 What's immediately noticeable on the Kiyo is its built-in light ring.
-Good lighting is key to any stream, amateur or pro, so having a built-in light source in your webcam is incredibly useful and can make it great for recording in any lighting situations even pitch black.
+This is so good in fact, that it makes the camera a contender for best ring light going too - if you see what we mean.
+Anyway, good lighting is key to any stream, amateur or pro, so having a built-in light source in your webcam is incredibly useful and can make it great for recording in any lighting situations even pitch black.
 The light's intensity is easily adjusted by spinning the exterior dial around, giving a range of control over how you appear, and what's best for your environment.
 Speaking of what's best for you, it even comes in a range of familiar Razercolours - including quartz pink!

 In terms of the actual, and all-important camera itself, the Razer Kiyo has a 1080p sensor that boasts excellent quality.
 It will capture pictures with great detail, sharpness, and clarity, and will do so quickly with an adept autofocus function.
 Specifically, in terms of what it can do, it can record at 1080p and 30fps or at 720p in 60fps, allowing flexibility and versatility.
 Combine all that with the companion app, Synapse, enabling some adjustment to levels and color and presentation to the Razer Kiyo's image, which is yet another string to its bow.
 All in this is an excellent bit of kit for any PC-bound communication generally, and a particularly brilliant one for streaming.
 I have one of these and I can't recommend it enough.